 I remember him returning from one of his many trips to Nigeria, wandering around the house playing a talking drum.
 He’d come up to me and Kofi and start drum talking to us, bending the sounds with the hide strings like the vocal chords of a voice.
 On many occasions we’d watch him pounding out complex rhythms on a large round metal African drum, sending the sounds of West Africa wafting through our quiet London suburb.
 He made the thick wooden sticks look light and easy to use, but when I picked them up, they were heavy and cumbersome.

-Over the years, I’ve witnessed his style change, becoming more refined and more musical.
+Over the years, his style has become more refined and more musical.
 His toms sounding more like notes in a scale.
 Although Ginger is labeled as a Rock drummer, his driving force comes from West Africa and the jazz musicians of the Bebop era.

 When Ginger plays, he tells a story; he takes you on a journey.
 Don’t ask him, just listen to him play – for him his drums are his own unique and personal self-expression.